robsontenorio/lighthouse-dashboard/README.md

 - [ ] Add option to select database connection to store metrics.
 - [ ] Add option to guard dashboard.
 - [ ] Add option for retention period.
-- [ ] Add option for username attribute from authenticated user.

 # Credits